The Animal Sciences Graduate Program

 - All graduate students are encouraged to obtain teaching experience by active involvement as a teaching assistant for one or two semesters.
 Students whose native language is not English are required to pass an Oral English Proficiency Exam, administered by the University, before serving as a teaching assistant.

-- Graduate students are encouraged to attend seminars frequently and to accept invitations to present seminars both within the department and at School of Agriculture, University, state, national, and international meetings.
+- Graduate students are encouraged to attend seminars frequently and to accept invitations to present seminars both within the department and at the College of Agriculture, University, state, national, and international meetings.
 All thesis students must present a seminar covering their thesis research before the last day of classes in the semester for which they will receive the degree.